-During 2022, our Board had five standing committees, the principal functions of which are briefly described below.
-Effective January 1, 2023, the Board maintains four standing committees, as outline below.
-Matters put to a vote at any one of our five committees must be approved by a majority of the directors on the committee who are present at a meeting at which there is a quorum or by unanimous written consent of all the directors on that committee.
+During 2023, our Board had four standing committees, the principal functions of which are briefly described below.
+Matters put to a vote at any one of our four committees must be approved by a majority of the directors on the committee who are present at a meeting at which there is a quorum or by unanimous written consent of all the directors on that committee.
 Our Board of Directors may from time to time establish certain other committees to facilitate the management of the Company.